Robotics company Berkshire Grey to go public via SPAC – TechCrunch

 As far as fundraising goes, Berkshire Grey is in pretty good shape.
 When I visited its Massachusetts headquarters last year, following a massive $263 million Series B, the company discussed some pretty aggressive growth plans.
-Mind you, that was before the pandemic has really touched down in the U.S. in a meaningful way.
+Mind you, that was before the pandemic had really touched down in the U.S. in a meaningful way.

-If anything, Covid-19 has accelerated interest in automation, as companies look to safeguard themselves from the inevitable effects of future pandemics.
+If anything, COVID-19 has accelerated interest in automation, as companies look to safeguard themselves from the inevitable effects of future pandemics.
 Today, Berkshire Gray announced its intention to become the latest tech company to go public by way of SPAC.
-The deal, which finds its merging with Revolution Acceleration Acquisition, could value the company at up to $2.7 billion.
+The deal, which finds it merging with Revolution Acceleration Acquisition Corp., could value the company at up to $2.7 billion.

-In a release tied to the news, BG cites a 5% current warehouse automation figure – a number I’ve heard tossed around a lot in relation to these deals.
-It certainly points big potential for growth among retailers looking to streamline fulfillment, logistics and the like.
+In a release tied to the news, BG cites a 5% current warehouse automation figure — a number I’ve heard tossed around a lot in relation to these deals.
+It certainly points to big potential for growth among retailers looking to streamline fulfillment, logistics and the like.
 For many, it’s as simple as finding a way to stay competitive with the likes of Amazon, which has massively bolstered its own robotics efforts through acquisitions like Kiva Systems.

 BG offers a kind of ground-up solution for close to full automation.
 The technology separates it from more plug and play automation solutions like Locus and Fetch Robotics.
 Their offerings are more focused on automating companies faster and more cheaply.
 BG’s ecosystem includes a variety of different robotics, including picking, gripping and image sensing, with north of 300 patents in the space.